The Safeguard Mechanism has been reformed following a

 Inclusion in this table does not mean a facility will be covered by the Safeguard Mechanism for 2021–22 or for future financial years.
 Coverage will depend on whether the facility's covered emissions for the relevant financial year exceed the 100,000 tonne carbon dioxide equivalent (CO2-e) Safeguard threshold.
 Additionally, in the case of designated generation facilities that are connected to a designated electricity network (grid-connected electricity generators), facilities will only be covered if the sectoral baseline is exceeded.

-Responsible emitters identified on the safeguard baselines table can keep their emissions down in a number of ways.
+Responsible emitters identified in the Safeguard baselines table can keep their emissions down in several ways.
 For example, a responsible emitter may

-05 July 2022 to reflect baseline determinations made under the safeguard mechanism.
-The Clean Energy Regulator will continue to update this information as baseline determinations are made and new information becomes available.
+31 March 2023 to reflect baseline determinations made and amended under the Safeguard Mechanism.
+The CER will continue to update this information as baseline determinations are made and new information becomes available.